edgebox-iot/image-builder/README.md

 3. Choose which image you want to build.
 Currently available:
    - DigitalOcean (`digitalocean`)
    - _TODO:_ VirtualBox (`virtualbox`)
 4. Create the `variables.auto.pkr.hcl` file and insert any necessary variables to build your images (See `image variables ` below).
+An example file is included (`variables.auto.pkr.hcl.example`).
 5. Run `packer build [image_name].pkr.hcl`

 ## Image Variables

 Depending on the image being built, it may require variables that need to be provided beforehand.
 Here's a list of variables per type of image supported:
+- **All Images**
+  - `edgebox-system_pw` - The default password for the system user.

 - **DigitalOcean**
   - `digitalocean-api_token` - The API token that can [be obtained in your DigitalOcean account](https://docs.digitalocean.com/reference/api/create-personal-access-token/).